Combinatorics and topology of straightening maps II: Discontinuity: Introduction

 On the other hand, for capture renormalizations, straightening maps are continuous on each fiber.
-Buff and Henriksen \cite{Buff-Henriksen} have proved there is a natural quasiconformal embedding of the filled Julia set $K(\lambda z+z^2)$ for $|\lambda| \le 1$ into the connectedness locus of a cubic one-parameter family, and we proved that any connected filled Julia set can be homeomorphically embedded to the connectedness locus of any higher degree polynomial \cite{Inou-intertwine}.
+Buff and Henriksen \cite{Buff-Henriksen} have proved there are natural quasiconformal embeddings of the filled Julia set $K(\lambda z+z^2)$ for $|\lambda| \le 1$ into the connectedness locus of a cubic one-parameter family of the form $\{\lambda z+az^2+z^3\}_{a \in \C}$, and we proved that any connected filled Julia set can be homeomorphically embedded to the connectedness locus of any higher degree polynomials \cite{Inou-intertwine}.
 Furthermore, we have proved in the preceding paper \cite{Inou-Kiwi-straightening} that for a cubic rational lamination of primitive capture type, the straightening map $\chi$ is surjective onto $\mathcal{MK}$, and its restriction to $\mathcal{K}_c = \chi^{-1}(\{c\}\times K(z^2+c))$ for each $c \in \mathcal{M}$ can be extended to a quasiconformal embedding, possibly after desingularizing the one-dimensional analytic set containing $\mathcal{K}_c$.
 Therefore, by Main Theorem, such quasiconformal embeddings of connected Julia sets does not move continuously on polynomials.

-The most of the proof of Main Theorem can be also applied to renormalizable rational maps and transcendental entire maps.
+Partially, the proof of Main Theorem can be also applied to renormalizable rational maps and transcendental entire maps.
 We discuss that in the last section (Section~\ref{sec-rat-trans}).